jandyman/DaisySTM32CubeIdeDemo/README.md

 # DaisySTM32CubeIdeDemo

+## Creating a project from Scratch

 How to create an STM32CubeIde project for Daisy.
-Example is for Mac OS, but Windows and Linux should be similar.
+This example is for Mac OS, but Windows and Linux should be similar.
+STM32CubeIde is a free Eclipse based IDE supported by ST, and runs on all three major desktop platforms.

 First, you'll need to get the Daisy project code from GitHub.
 I just used the DaisyExamples repo that I found there.
 Before you create the project, you will have to build the libraries libDaisy and DaisySP, so they can be included in the project.
 There are makefiles for that.